-5. Text Analytics using Structural Topic Modeling
+5. Text analytics using structural topic modeling

-Topic models are computer algorithms used to characterize the latent patterns of word occurrence with the word distribution in a collection of documents, and it provides a set of topics that comprise clusters of words that follow a specific pattern and co-occur in the selected documents (Jacobi et al., 2016).
-Topic modeling was used by researchers to interpret and organize a large volume of text data and it recently gained prominence (Kuhn, 2018) as it classifies the main themes which exist in a large and unstructured dataset (Blei, 2012).
-However, there exist very few qualitative papers that utilized topic modelling to categorize research papers (Nikolenko et al., 2017; Asmussen and Møller, 2019).
+Topic models are computer algorithms used to characterise the latent patterns of word occurrence with the word distribution in a collection of documents, and it provides a set of topics that comprise clusters of words that follow a specific pattern and co-occur in the selected documents (Jacobi et al., 2016).
+Topic modelling was used by researchers to interpret and organise a large volume of text data and it recently gained prominence (Kuhn, 2018) as it classifies the main themes which exist in a large and unstructured dataset (Blei, 2012).
+However, there exist very few qualitative papers that utilised topic modelling to categorise research papers (Nikolenko et al., 2017; Asmussen and Møller, 2019).
 STM is used to offer fast, replicable, and transparent analyses (Das et al., 2017).
 STM's findings show which topics occur throughout time, as well as their predominance and word connection (Kuhn, 2018).
-This work used STM to analyze a huge dataset of AI-related publications published in RM.
-This text mining approach analyzed the text based on word frequency and similarity from the documents and generated thematic topics using STM.
-The steps of the generative procedure of STM are adapted from Agrawal et al. (2021).
+This work used STM to analyse a huge dataset of Al-related publications published in RM.
+This text mining approach analysed the text based on word frequency and similarity from the documents and generated thematic topics using STM.
+The steps of the generative procedure of STM are adapted from Agrawal et al. (2022).

 The text from the abstract, title, and keywords was used to generate the thematic topics from selected documents and used in the STM approach as input.
 Before the analysis, text cleaning was conducted by eliminating stop words and commonly used words.
 Then, equations, special characters, numbers, and non-English words were removed to make the text input compatible with the STM approach.
-Figure 8 illustrates the generated thematic topics which are obtained by using the selected 336 articles in the inbuilt STM library in R-package.
+Figure 8 illustrates the generated thematic topics which are obtained by using the selected 336 articles in the inbuilt STM library in Rpackage.